Primo Levi: German people

 According to biographer Ian Thomson, Levi intentionally excluded from If This Is a Man any experiences with Germans who helped him and included "collective condemnations, coloured by the author's rage, of the German people".
 Levi's opinion of Germans improved through his friendship with a German woman named Hety Schmitt-Maas.
 Her father had lost his job and she had been expelled from school due to their anti-Nazi beliefs.
 For 17 years, Levi and Schmitt-Maas discussed "their shared hatred of Nazism" together in their letters to each other until Schmitt-Maas died in 1983.

 Almost forty years after If This Is A Man was published, Levi stated that he did not hate German people because hating a whole ethnic group would be too much like Nazism.
 He also stated that he did not forgive "the culprits".
 According to Levi, the German people largely knew about the concentration camps but did not know the extent of the atrocities occurring there; "most Germans didn’t know because they didn’t want to know.
 Because, indeed, they wanted not to know".

+Israel

+Levi's view of Israel was conflicted.
+According to biographer Carole Angier, Levi became a Zionist during the Holocaust; however, he was concerned by Israel's militarism and treatment of Palestinians.
+According to Stefano Jesurum, Levi was not a Zionist.

+In 1967, shortly before the Six Days War, Levi made a speech at a Turin synagogue in which he called Israel "a country of witnesses and martyrs, of the insurgents of Warsaw, of Sobibór, and of Treblinka" and stated that: "The goal of inflicting dispersion and massacre on the survivors of dispersion and massacre is doubly criminal."
+Levi became disenchanted by Israel's militarism during the war and signed an open letter calling for peace between Jews and Arabs.
+The following year, he visited Israel for the only time in his life and it was different from what he had imagined.
+He disliked the militarism and, according to an acquaintance, expressed concern for the Palestinian refugees.